ohbug-org/ohbug/README.md

 ## Dashboard

-This part contains the entire dashboard, you can deploy Ohbug privately, view the [deployment document](https://ohbug.net/docs/deploy/Deploy).
+This part contains the entire dashboard, you can deploy Ohbug privately, view the [deployment document](https://ohbug.net/guide/deploying.html).

-- [ohbug-server](https://github.com/ohbug-org/ohbug-server): The back end of the dashboard is implemented based on nestjs.
+- [ohbug-dashboard](https://github.com/ohbug-org/ohbug-dashboard): The dashboard is implemented based on nestjs and nextjs.
-- [ohbug-app](https://github.com/ohbug-org/ohbug-app): The front end of the dashboard.

 ## Contributors